Hope of Israel Ministries (Ecclesia of YEHOVAH):

-This phrase is read as, Ha leYahveh tigmelu zoht -- "Do you thus requite the LORD?"
+This phrase is read as, Ha leYehovah tigmelu zoht -- "Do you thus requite the LORD?"

 The extra-large "Hay" is like a red flag, calling special attention to this passage.
-It calls attention to this final and absolutely unanswerable question that YEHOVAH God poses to His people Israel -- and to all mankind, in a broader sense?
+It calls attention to this final and absolutely unanswerable question that YEHOVAH God poses to His people Israel.
 For we must ALL appear before the judgment seat of the Messiah and YEHOVAH God.
-We must ALL appear before YEHOVAH's throne for final judgment for our deeds.
+Those of us of Israel must ALL appear before YEHOVAH's throne for final judgment for our deeds.

-Paul also exclaimed to the Athenians, "And the times of this ignorance God winked at; but now commandeth all men everywhere to REPENT: Because he hath appointed a day, in the which he will JUDGE THE WORLD in righteousness by that man whom he hath ordained; whereof he hath given assurance unto all men, in that he hath raised him from the dead" (Acts 17:30-31).
+Paul also exclaimed to the Athenians, "And the times of this ignorance God winked at; but now commandeth all men [of Israel] everywhere to REPENT: Because he hath appointed a day, in the which he will JUDGE THE WORLD [of Israel] in righteousness by that man [the Messiah] whom he hath ordained; whereof he hath given assurance unto all men, in that he hath raised him from the dead" (Acts 17:30-31).